-I have already written a fair bit on karma, on the law of attraction, on meditation, self-transformation and so forth, as indicated in the last post, I am writing on grace and prayer today.
+I have already written a fair bit on karma, the law of attraction, meditation, self-transformation, and so forth, as indicated in the last post, I am writing on grace and prayer today.

-If there is God, and if there is such a thing called Divine Grace, do you really have to do everything yourself?
+If there is a God, and if there is such a thing as Divine Grace, do you really have to do everything yourself?
 What is God’s role then?
-Has He just sent us on the planet to toil, to struggle, without any help from Him, has He thrown the baby out with the bathwater and thrown in the towel too?
-A while ago, I recorded a discourse called What is God, you may want to watch it, the narrative is in English.
+Has He just sent us to the planet to toil, to struggle, without any help from Him.
+Has He thrown the baby out with the bathwater and thrown in the towel too?
+A while ago, I recorded a discourse called What is God?, you may want to watch it, the narrative is in English.

-God is the finest artist, His creation vouches for that, he may be the foremost scientist, he is certainly not a trader though.
-The concept of God boils down to individual belief system, he is a product of your belief, your faith, your devotion, your reverence, and if you allow me to put it, your conditioning.
-A Muslim, a Christian, a Buddhist, a Hindu, or any believer of any other religion, have their faith naturally inclined towards what they have been indoctrinated as God.
+God is the finest artist, His creation vouches for that, He may be the foremost scientist, He is certainly not a trader though.
+The concept of God boils down to individual belief systems, He is a product of your belief, your faith, your devotion, your reverence, and if you allow me to put it, your conditioning.
+A Muslim, a Christian, a Buddhist, a Hindu, or any believer of any other religion, has their faith naturally inclined towards what they have been indoctrinated to as God.
 They derive greater strength when they offer prayer to their own god.

 Before I get to praying and grace, let me just take a moment to split God into two, figuratively speaking, of course.